Dev-LAB15/counting-votes/README.md

 # Introduction
-Project Designed for the Dutch Referendum for the Intelligence and Security Services Act 2017, held on 21th of March of 2018, Groningen, The Netherlands.
+Berenschot, Gemeente Groningen, and LAB15 have taken the initiative to test how blockchain can assist in the process of counting votes during elections.
+The project was specifically designed for the Dutch Referendum for the Intelligence and Security Services Act 2017, held on 21th of March of 2018, Groningen, The Netherlands.

 ## Licensing
 This file is part of Counting Votes project.